select2/select2/pages/08.tagging/docs.md

 ## Automatic tokenization into tags

 Select2 supports ability to add choices automatically as the user is typing into the search field.
 Try typing in the search field below and entering a space or a comma.

-The separators that should be used when tokenizing can be specified using the <a href="options.html#tokenSeparators">tokenSeparators</a>
+The separators that should be used when tokenizing can be specified using the `tokenSeparators` options.
-options.

 <div class="s2-example">
 <p>